 Q11.
 What is composting?
 A11.
 Composting is Nature's way of recycling and the end result of the natural process of decomposition.
 Any plant material, if left long enough, will decompose into compost with the help of worms, fungi, bacteria and other soil microorganisms.
-The compost then provides nutrients to help new Q12.
-How do worms things grow.
+The compost then provides nutrients to help new things grow.
+Q12.
+How do worms make compost?
 A12.
-Red wigglers eat your organic waste and leave behind fertile make compost? compost when they poop.
+Red wigglers eat your organic waste and leave behind fertile compost when they poop.
 Q13.
-Name 1 A13. advantage and 1 Advantages: disadvantage of It's good for the soil and can be used instead of store-bought composting. fertilizers.
+Name 1 advantage and 1 disadvantage of composting.
+A13.
+Advantages: It's good for the soil and can be used instead of store-bought fertilizers.
 It's cheap.
 It can be made without spending much money.
 It reduces the amount of waste we send to landfills.
-It reduces the amount of waste we send to landfills.
 Disadvantages: It might smell if not taken care of properly.
 Some people are scared of worms.
 Q14.
-Why add A14.
-Using compost: compost to your soil? • The organic matter in compost provides food for microorganisms, which keeps the soil in a healthy, balanced condition.
-Produces nitrogen, potassium and phosphorus naturally, by feeding microorganisms; therefore, no other soil amendments (like store-bought fertilizer) are needed.
+Why add compost to your soil?
+A14.
+Using compost: The organic matter in compost provides food for microorganisms, which keeps the soil in a healthy, balanced condition.
+Produces nitrogen, potassium and phosphorus naturally by feeding microorganisms; therefore, no other soil amendments (like store-bought fertilizer) are needed.
 Provides nutrients that plants need to live.
 Q15.
-Where does all A15.
-It goes to a landfill. the waste you throw Humans are the only known species to produce things (e.g., into the garbage go? plastics) that cannot be reabsorbed by natural cycles.
+Where does all the waste you throw into the garbage go?
+A15.
+It goes to a landfill.
+Humans are the only known species to produce things (e.g., plastics) that cannot be reabsorbed by natural cycles.
 Q16.
-Why are we A16.
-We are doing this: doing this project? • To recycle our organic waste, and turn it into something useful, instead of throwing it out and sending it to the landfill. • To reduce the amount of air and water pollution our class creates. • To practice our science skills (e.g. designing an experiment, making observations, etc.) Because it's fun!
+Why are we doing this project?
+A16.
+We are doing this: To recycle our organic waste and turn it into something useful instead of throwing it out and sending it to the landfill.
+To reduce the amount of air and water pollution our class creates.
+To practice our science skills (e.g. designing an experiment, making observations, etc.) Because it's fun!